bubaley/fastapi-ronin/docs/viewsets/actions.md

     return {"message": "Company activated"}
 ```

-Actions provide a powerful way to extend your ViewSets with custom business logic while maintaining the clean, declarative style of FastAPI Mason.
+Actions provide a powerful way to extend your ViewSets with custom business logic while maintaining the clean, declarative style of FastAPI Ronin.